Stained Glass Images

 Some notes on the stained glass found on this site

 The art of stained glass started many years ago, even before it was used in churches.
-Stained glass became popular in the Middle Ages when the Catholic church began building its massive cathedrals.
+Here it became popular in the Middle Ages when the Catholic church began building its massive cathedrals.

 This site contains examples of remarkable stained glass windows found in WELS churches.
 Some of them are found in second and third generation churches, where no expense was spared to picture Bible scenes and the symbols of the Christian faith.